codee-com/open-catalog/Checks/PWR031/README.md

 > [!NOTE]
 > Some compilers under some circumstances (e.g. relaxed IEEE 754 semantics) can
 > do this optimization automatically.
 However, doing it manually will guarantee
-> best performance across all the compilers.
+> the best performance across all the compilers.

 ### Code example